-BONIVA (ibandronate sodium) is not recommended for use in patients with severe renal impairment (creatinine clearance of < 30 mL/min).
+BONIVA is not recommended for use in patients with severe renal impairment (creatinine clearance of less than 30 mL/min).

 Patient Counseling Information

-Patients should be instructed to read the Medication Guide carefully before taking BONIVA (ibandronate sodium) and to re-read it each time the prescription is renewed because it contains important information the patient should know about BONIVA.
+Instruct patients to read the Medication Guide carefully before taking BONIVA and to re-read it each time the prescription is renewed because it contains important information the patient should know about BONIVA.
 The Medication Guide also includes the dosing instructions in order to maximize absorption and clinical benefit.